openmobilityfoundation/mobility-data-specification/policy/README.md

 #### Requirement Update Frequency

 The OMF recommends updating the Requirements feed no more than monthly, and you may specify your expected timeframe with the `max_update_interval` in the [metadata](#requirement-metadata) section so providers have some idea of how often to check the feed.
 More specifically the OMF recommends giving the following notice to providers: 1 month for optional field additions, 3 months for endpoint/API changes/additions, 3 months for new minor releases, and 4 months for major releases.
 You should also communicate these future changes ahead of time with the `start_date` field.
 Finally, the OMF recommends any changes need to be part of a discussion between agencies and affected providers.

+#### Version Tracking

+If you are upgrading to a new MDS version, it is recommended to create a new requirements file at a new URL, since field names and available options may have changed.
+To make this more obvious, the MDS version number could be part of your URL, e.g. "https://mds.cityname.gov/requirements/**1.2.0**".

+When requirements are updated within the same MDS version, in the [metadata](#requirement-metadata) section, increment the `file_version` value by one and update the `last_updated` timestamp.
+Though not required, you may choose to use the  `start_date` and `end_date` fields to keep retired requirements visible.
+We also recommend hosting your requirements file in a location that has a publicly-accessible version history, like GitHub or Bitbucket, or keeping previous versions accessible with a versioned URL, e.g. "https://mds.cityname.gov/requirements/1.2.0/**v3**".

 #### Beta Limitations